How it works

 Badger Wellness Ambassadors will attempt to implement their de-escalation training and, if needed, seek assistance.Last updated 9:38 PM, January 15, 2021

-What if waiting in line to verify my building access status makes me late for class?
+What if waiting in line to show my Badger Badge and verify my building access makes me late for class?

-Students seeking building access to attend classes are responsible for giving themselves enough time to verify their building access status.
-The monitoring program is not considered an acceptable excuse for lateness.Last updated 9:38 PM, January 15, 2021
+Students seeking building access to attend classes are responsible for giving themselves enough time to verify their building access.
+The monitoring program is not considered an acceptable excuse for lateness.Last updated 8:10 AM, February 8, 2021

-If my building has key card access, can I use my key card to verify my building access status?
+If my building has key card access, can I use my key card to verify I have building access?

 If someone is turned away by a monitor at the door, what are they directed to do next?

-Individuals with a badge status of “Building Access Denied” will be provided with instructions within the Safer Badgers app on how to proceed.
-If they have additional questions, they can call the UW–Madison COVID-19 Assistance Line at 608-262-7777.Last updated 9:37 PM, January 15, 2021
+Individuals with a badge indicating “building access denied” (with a red X) will be provided with instructions within the Safer Badgers app on how to proceed.
+If they have additional questions, they can call the UW–Madison COVID-19 Assistance Line at 608-262-7777.Last updated 8:56 AM, February 22, 2021

 Will the number of building entrances be limited to ensure enforcement?

 Yes.
 Buildings monitored by Badger Wellness Ambassadors will have limited open entrances.
 Signs will direct individuals to the nearest open entrance.Last updated 9:38 PM, January 15, 2021